daronphang/programming-resources/dev-ops/linux/commands/config.md

 ## Checking disk space

+df and du commands are used to monitor disk space but serve different purposes:

+- df (disk free) reports space at the filesystem level.
+Defaults to showing all mounted filesystems
+- du (disk usage) reports space at the directory/file level.
+It calculates the size of each file one at a time, giving a more accurate snapshot of a given directory/subdirectory. du doesn't follow symlinks (a running process can keep a deleted file open, du doesn't see this so it will report a lower number than df)

 ```sh
 $ df -h /data     # h is short for human-readable
 $ df -h -total    # see total disk space available